Back to Blog

 - Company A is weeks behind in data management with an expensive software tool that is now worthless

 The failure in this example happened after Company B, the company responsible for creating the digital workforce, walked away from the RPA tool they designed immediately after it was deployed.

 With automation as a service, a specialized team tracks changes or errors and fixes them before they become problems.
-This keeps automations running and ensures that a diligent human is always overseeing the digital workers while your team focuses on more value-added tasks.
+This keeps automations running and ensures that a diligent human is always overseeing the bots while your team focuses on more value-added tasks.

 Without a team to monitor the digital workforce, problems can go weeks or even months without being fixed.
 By that point, the entire project is essentially useless, and there are two options: retire the project, or pay another service provider to repair it.
 Pretty convenient for the development company, right?